If you did not read this post six years ago, you should now.

-Then we?ll find out how good your supplier data is.
+Let’s play supplier poker!
+Then we’ll find out how good your current supplier data is.

 Actions that solution providers can take should include but are not limited to:

 1. Monitor daily alert data as to product recalls and safety warnings.

 2. Trace warnings back to the original source of supply automatically and maintain history.

 3. Require that suppliers meet certain safety certifications in order to participate in their database.

 4. Require that suppliers meet required environmental certifications or programs in order to participate in their database

 5. Provide a regular purge of suppliers that do not comply with necessary standards.